kbecker0619/cwsw_lib/doc/doc_lib/cwsw_lib_srs.md

-# Requirements: CWSW Library Component
+# Requirements: CWSW Arch Component

-\tableofcontents

-[TOC]

 ## Purpose of Component

-The CWSW Library Component provides the foundation of the dependency tree for the CWSW suite of reusable software components.
+The CWSW Arch Component provides sde foundation of the dependency tree for the CWSW suite of reusable software components.
 They are primarily intended for use in an embedded environment, but they may find utility in a variety of environments.